marcedevl97l/marcedevl97l/README.md

 <div>
     <h1 align="center">Hi 👋, I'm Marcelo</h1>
-    <h3 align="center" class="home__description">Hello!
+    <h3 align="center" >Hello!
 I am a passionate Full Stack web developer dedicated to creating innovative and scalable solutions that enhance user experience.
 My primary interest lies in new technologies and artificial intelligence, and I always keep myself up-to-date with the latest trends and advancements in the tech world.
 I enjoy exploring and experimenting with new tools and platforms, and am constantly seeking new ways to enhance my technical skillset. </h3>
 </div>

 <hr>